* Please note*** Only transcribe information written on the stone unless you have sources!*

 In order to understand where to begin, we will start with the boxes on the page and what each of them are for:

-Definition of the boxes on the transcription page and what goes in them:
+Definitions of each of the boxes on the transcription page and what should be typed in them.

 Prefix- Title of an individual.
 Only place if it is written on the headstone or if you have sources.
 Example: Mrs., Miss, Dr., General, Captain, Herr, Frau, Fraulein, etc.